The wildlife of Walk Wood

 One of the most overlooked habitats within woods is the fallen and standing dead wood.
 A fifth of woodland invertebrates such as beetles, worms and woodlice rely on this decay.
 The holes and cracks within decaying wood is home to many species of bats, the brown long eared bat being one.
 They are able to use their amazing hearing to listen out and detect a beetle walking across a leaf.

 Walk Wood is rich with wildlife and this is evident from the moment you walk in and see the bluebells lining the woodland floor and all the birds singing away.
-We are closely monitoring the wildlife of Walk Wood by carrying out a variety of different surveys, not only will this tell us how the wildlife is fairing and what species are found there, but also help with future management, to ensure this special place is looked after for years to come.
+We are closely monitoring the wildlife of Walk Wood by carrying out a variety of different surveys, not only will this tell us how the wildlife is fairing and what species are found there, but also help with future management.
+To allow us to continue our work ensuring this special place is looked after for years to come, Walk Wood is closed from November to March for essential forest conservation and wildlife preservation.